 Suspense is a state of mental uncertainty, anxiety, indecision, or doubt.
 In a dramatic work, suspense is the anticipation of the outcome of a plot or of the solution to an uncertainty, a riddle or a mystery, particularly with regard to a character with whom you feel sympathy.
-However, suspense is not exclusive to fiction.
+It is an emotion that can be experienced in literature, film, television and plays, and is an important resource for obtaining and maintaining interest.
+Suspense and suspense come from the old French word suspense, delay and a Latin root meaning to hang up or interrupt.
 Baroni proposes to name rappelling this type of suspense whose emotion is based on the audience's ability to perfectly anticipate what is to come, a precognition that is especially pleasant for children who are faced with well-known fairy tales.

 Anything that keeps you in a state of waiting with enthusiasm (or nervousness) for something to happen is full of suspense.
 Understanding what suspense is and how it differs from other states, such as shock and mystery, is essential to make the public nervous.
 Take a look at the story you're telling and look for opportunities for suspense to engage your audience.
 Making it clear to the audience that a character's life is at stake increases their emotional investment and increases the suspense of the scene.
 Yanal's position is more radical and posits that the narrative tension that remains effective in true repetition must be clearly distinguished from genuine suspense, because uncertainty is part of the definition of suspense.